10 Occupational Therapy Scholarships to Help Pay for Grad School

 7. Pilot International Scholarships

 The Pilot International Founders Fund offers five scholarship programs for graduate and undergraduate students going into careers of service, which include “Supporting those who care for others” and “Encouraging brain safety and health.” (both very applicable to occupational therapy).
 The amounts vary but do not exceed $1,500.
+The application deadline is March 15th for each scholarship.

 8. Truman Scholarship